kellarwindland/LeetCodeProblems/README.md

 None

 Return Value
 It returns a pseudorandom double value greater than or equal to 0.0 and less than 1.0.

+String.split(String regex):

+Description
+Takes a string and then a delimiting expression and splits the string into smaller strings returned in a string array

+Parameters
+regex - a delimiting regular expression

+Return Value
+An array of strings computed by splitting the given string.